Lightning talks

 Attendees will leave with practical ways to evaluate usability as an accessibility multiplier, spot “checkbox accessibility” pitfalls, and build lightweight habits that improve outcomes without requiring a full redesign.

-Social Media Accounts: Which to Grow and Which to Delete
+Social media accounts: Which to grow and which to delete

 Joshua Kerby Jennings — communication manager, University of North Carolina at Chapel Hill ( UNC )

-Chloe Bell — communication specialist, University of North Carolina at Chapel Hill ( UNC )
+Chloé Bell — communication specialist, University of North Carolina at Chapel Hill ( UNC )

 Through the years, UNC Global Affairs has gone from having (and neglecting) many social media accounts to going all in one three.
 Learn why they chose just three — LinkedIn, Instagram and YouTube — and how they get the most out of them, as well as why they deleted others.
 The presenters will showcase how they improved engagement on Instagram (after stagnation), increased their following on LinkedIn (from zero to ~2,500), and enhanced their unit's and university's reputation on YouTube (after effectively no strategy).
 Additionally, presenters will discuss how they got support from their department's leadership, and how their colleagues have gone from not understanding social media to becoming collaborators.